 Case Study Help’s innovative processes would be evaluated using Greg Yezersky’s ‘General Theory of Innovative’, a framework outlined in appendix 4 which highlights a generic process listing stages of innovation.
 This framework will be used to assess how effective Case Study Solution’s approach has been in dealing with underlying problems (Greg, 2007).

 Identification of Environmental needs: As per the first step of the theory of innovation, the needs of the environment are to be identified before an innovative idea can be taken forward.
 The SWOT analysis has looked upon certain threats and weaknesses in the internal and external environment of Case Study Solution Gourmet.
 The PEST analysis before that identified the issues and concerns in the external environment.
 This has created a general picture of the environment that Case Study Analysis was facing.
 Following the dissolution if the major course of income after the airline crisis, FG was in dire need of a new source of income which could offer sustainability to the business.
-Simultaneously income was also affected later during economic downturns in the airline industry but by then Case Study Solution Gourmet has already diversified and adapted to the changing needs of the environment.
+Urban Water Partners A Case Study Analysis Simultaneously income was also affected later during economic downturns in the airline industry but by then Case Study Solution Gourmet has already diversified and adapted to the changing needs of the environment.

 The need of the hour during the initial days of the airline crisis was to find new sources of income which were particularly from amongst business areas which had not been affected by the crisis.
 This required an act of market development since new markets had to be explored to lower the dependency on the airline business.
 The external environment had created a situation where long term reliance on the airline industry would be risky and so a new market had to be developed in the long run which could withstand the pressures of economic downturns in the future if another one of these crisis hit the airline industry.
 In addition to this Case Study Solution’s ethical obligations in the form of continued employment for approximately 50 employees had to be justified.
 So their services needed to be utilized in order to justify their costs to the organization.